Scott-Darroch/Group_1_Coursework_SEM/use-cases/use-case 3.md

 ## MAIN SUCCESS SCENARIO

-1. Location scout submits request for country population.
+1. Marketing consultant submits request for country population.
 2. A report is returned.
-3. Location scout can analyse the data.
+3. Marketing consultant can analyse the data.

 ## EXTENSIONS